 I am Rick Boks, a 22 year old Computer Science Master's student at Leiden University.
 The Master's programme I am currently following focuses on Artificial Intelligence.
 Thank you for visiting my webpage.
 Currently, it contains some information about me.
 I am planning to maintain a blog on this website soon.

 I finished the Bachelor's programme in Computer Science in 2019.
 During the three years of this study, I learned fundamental knowledge and skills about algorithms, computer architecture, artificial intelligence, logic, compilers, and many more topics that interested me deeply.
 My Bachelor's thesis focused on two numerical optimization algorithms: Particle Swarm Optimization and Differential Evolution.
-In this research I consider many existing variants of these two algorithm classes, and generate a large number of unseen algorithms by arbitrarily combining the characterizing features of all variants.
+In this research I considered many existing variants of these two algorithm classes, and generate a large number of unseen algorithms by arbitrarily combining the characterizing features of all variants.

 > employment history